influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/nagios.md

 ---
 title: Nagios input data format
-description: Use the Nagios input data format to parse the output of Nagios plugins into Telegraf metrics.
+description: Use the `nagios` input data format to parse the output of Nagios plugins into Telegraf metrics.
 menu:
   telegraf_1_27_ref:
     name: Nagios
-    weight: 90
+    weight: 10
     parent: Input data formats
 ---

-# Nagios

-The Nagios input data format parses the output of [Nagios plugins](https://www.nagios.org/downloads/nagios-plugins/) into Telegraf metrics.
+Use the `nagios` input data format to parse the output of [Nagios plugins](https://www.nagios.org/downloads/nagios-plugins/) into Telegraf metrics.